Washington Utilities and Transportation Commission

 Applications may be submitted electronically to firstname.lastname@example.org.
 Please specify "Grade Crossing Protective Fund" in the subject line of the email.
 Applications may also be submitted by mail to the commission's mailing address.

 Once your project is complete, please fill out the A-19 Invoice Voucher and Expenditure Summary and submit it with all related invoices and receipts.
+The Affidavit of Project Completion is required only for projects involving improvements to passive crossings.
 (See sample completed form.)